COSTA COFFEE IS A BRITISH SUCCESS STORY IN THE EXPANDING COFFEE SHOP MARKET IN CHINA

-Costa Coffee have also most importantly entered into a joint venture with a Chinese firm, the “Yueda Group” based in Jiangsu Province.
+Costa Coffee has also most importantly entered into a joint venture with a Chinese firm, the “Yueda Group” based in Jiangsu Province.
 The logic is simple, the Costa Coffee brand, being a new entrant to the Chinese market, would take a long time to gain traction if it did this alone.
 Being in partnership with a local company allows them to utilize the partner’s knowledge of the local market and customers.

 China’s consumer coffee market has huge future potential with the largest concentration of potential consumers in the world.
 Costa Coffee’s decision to embark on a partnership with a Chinese firm emphasizes the importance of knowing and having links within the Chinese market itself to enable the utilization of local knowledge, experience, and the networks that come with this.

 How to effectively promote your coffee brand in China?

 – Be visible on Baidu.
 Chinese people will search for coffee stores online, ensure your brand is seen as a top search result.

 For more information about marketing on Baidu click here to read our previous article.

 – Develop your e-reputation.
-Costa Coffee has only positive information on their brand name.
+Costa Coffee has only positive information on its brand name.
 Click here to see the 835000 results for the brand!

 – Use social media as a tool for customer loyalty.
-Costa Coffee for example use ‘Weibo’ and ‘Wechat’ to communicate with their customers, it also works as a loyalty offer.
+Costa Coffee for example uses ‘Weibo’ and ‘WeChat’ to communicate with their customers, it also works as a loyalty offer.